defi-wonderland/handbook/docs/testing/advanced-testing/overview.md

     </aside>

-- Any state which can be accessed from the original implementation should be (even if some needs to be recomputed, for instance reducing individual balances to a cumulative sum).
+- Any state which can be accessed or reconstructed from the target should be (even if some needs to be recomputed, for instance reducing individual balances to a cumulative sum).
 If there is no way to do so, then a ghost variable should be used (either in the relevant handler, or, usually easier, in a “BaseHandler” contract, with relevant helper functions).
 - Always start with validating the initial setup and sanity checks as “property-0”.
 For instance, address of the deployed contract ≠ 0, calling some constant variables, etc.

     ![Fuzzing sanity check](/img/fuzz-sanity-check.png)

 - Function names:
-    - `setup_*` functions shouldn’t have assertion, they’re used to set some stuff up, in Medusa, with fuzzed args as constructor cannot have args
+    - `setup_*` functions shouldn’t have assertion, they’re used to set some stuff up, in Medusa, with fuzzed args as constructor cannot have args, same for handlers.
     - `property_*` functions are targets in assert mode
     - `prove_*` is the default prefix for Kontrol, `check_*` is the equivalent for Halmos